WPDevHQ/storefront-homepage-extra-sections/README.md

-# storefront-homepage-extra-sections
+# Storefront Homepage Extra Sections
-Adds custom sections to the Storefront homepage.
+A simple plugin that adds custom homepage sections to Storefront theme - includes a slider configurable via the Customizer.